cocos/cocos-docs/en/publish/publish-oppo-instant-games.md

   2. After the build is complete, click the **Open** button after the **Publish Path** to upload the **jsb-link/res** directory under the release path to the packet mode server.
 For example, if the default publishing path is build, you need to upload the **build/jsb-link/res** directory.

-  At this point, the `res` directory will no longer be included in the built-up quickgame directory, and the resources in the res directory will be downloaded from the filled **packet mode server address** via the network request.
+  At this point, the **res** directory will no longer be included in the built-up quickgame directory, and the resources in the res directory will be downloaded from the filled **packet mode server address** via the network request.

 - **Build a release package**

   **Build a release package** is optional.
 The purpose of this check is to build an rpk package that can be published directly.
 However, there are three prerequisites: **local npm installation path**, **local quickgame-toolkit path**, and **add release signature**. <br>
-  If you do npsql -U postgres -Wot check the **Build Release Package**, the **rpk** package for testing is built.
+  If you do not check the **Build Release Package**, the **rpk** package for testing is built.

     - Add release signature: